nevyn/MeshPipe/README.md

 * Message must fit within a single UDP datagram.
 The current UDP datagram max size on iOS is 9216 bytes.
 * Delivery is not guaranteed.
-Messages may or may not get through.
+Messages may or may not get through, may arrive from seemingly unavailable peers, or arrive out of order.
+* You may receive malicious or unexpected data, as any app on the phone could craft a message and send it to your app.
+* Communication is insecure, and any app on the device might listen in or even change messages.

 [IPC]: https://en.wikipedia.org/wiki/Inter-process_communication
 [UDP]: https://en.wikipedia.org/wiki/User_Datagram_Protocol